Ian Thompson (runner)

 Ian Reginald Thompson (born 16 October 1949) is an English former long-distance runner, who gained success in marathon running.
 His Commonwealth Games marathon record set in 1974 remains unbeaten.
 He also appeared at the 1980 Summer Olympics.

-Biography

 Early career

 Born in the town of Birkenhead, Cheshire (now Merseyside), Ian Thompson's family moved to Luton, where he ran for his school, Luton Grammar School.
 Thompson was regarded as just an ordinary club athlete and ranked 90th in Britain's 5,000 metres list at the time, but suddenly broke through to world class as a marathon runner when asked to make up the numbers for his club, Luton United, in the Amateur Athletic Association of England (AAA) 1973 AAA Championships on 27 October 1973.
 He won in a time of 2:12:40, at the time, the fastest ever debut at the distance and becoming the British marathon champion, which qualified him for the Commonwealth Games three months later.